18 Month Sleep Regression And How To Get Through It FAST

 This is a natural part of growing up and you will have to make these sleep adjustments as your toddler grows.

-However, if not managed properly, your toddler can easily fall into the 18 month sleep regression.
+However, if not managed properly, your toddler can easily fall into the 18 month old sleep regression.

 4. Teething

-Teething can disrupt sleep for your toddler and these disrupting effects can last far longer than the teething itself.
+Teething can easily cause a sleep disturbance for your toddler and these disrupting effects can last far longer than the teething itself.

 5. Illness

-Similar to teething, illness can also upset your baby’s established sleep patterns and allow them to fall into bad habits that can prove tricky to fix.
+Similar to teething, illness can also upset your baby’s established sleep patterns and these sleepless nights often result in children using sleep crutches that can prove tricky to fix once the illness is over.

-When your baby is ill you will naturally spend more time holding them and rocking them to sleep.
+When your baby is ill (like an ear infection) you will naturally spend more time holding them and rocking them to sleep.

 However, once the illness has passed…